Is your house at least 60 years old?

 If you have the time and perseverance to do your own research, the Society will provide you with printed how-to guidelines for doing your own documentation to be cross-checked by one of the Society’s plaque researchers.
 The deeds central to plaque research are located in the vaults of the Bristol Town Hall which are only open on weekdays between 9 a.m. and 3:45 p.m.
 Additional research information (maps, photographs) is located at the Society which is open at certain times during the week and by special appointment.

-To begin the process of ordering your plaque, fill out the form below.
-If you prefer, call the Society directly at 401-253-7223 or send an email to email@example.com.
+To begin the process of ordering your plaque, call the Society directly at 401-253-7223 or send an email to email@example.com.
+Please be sure to include your house address in your message.